Masturbation: Ancient world

 The sexual stimulation of one's own genitals has been interpreted variously by different religions, the subject of legislation, social controversy, activism, as well as intellectual study in sexology.
 Social views regarding masturbation taboo have varied greatly in different cultures, and over history.

 There are depictions of male and female masturbation in prehistoric rock paintings around the world.
 From the earliest records, the ancient Sumerians had very relaxed attitudes toward sex.
 The Sumerians widely believed that masturbation enhanced sexual potency, both for men and for women, and they frequently engaged in it, both alone and with their partners.
 Men would often use puru-oil, a special oil probably mixed with pulverized iron ore intended to enhance friction.
 Masturbation was also an act of creation and, in Sumerian mythology, the god Enki was believed to have created the Tigris and Euphrates rivers by masturbating and ejaculating into their empty riverbeds.
 The ancient Egyptians also regarded masturbation by a deity as an act of creation; the god Atum was believed to have created the universe by masturbating to ejaculation.

 The ancient Greeks also regarded masturbation as a normal and healthy substitute for other forms of sexual pleasure.
 Most information about masturbation in ancient Greece comes from surviving works of ancient Greek comedy and pottery.
 Masturbation is frequently referenced in the surviving comedies of Aristophanes, which are the most important sources of information on ancient Greek views on the subject.
 In ancient Greek pottery, satyrs are often depicted masturbating.
 According to the Lives and Opinions of Eminent Philosophers by the third-century AD biographer Diogenes Laërtius, Diogenes of Sinope, the fourth-century BC Cynic philosopher, often masturbated in public, which was considered scandalous.
 When people confronted him over this, he would say, "If only it were as easy to banish hunger by rubbing my belly."

-Among non-western perspectives on the matter, some teachers and practitioners of Traditional Chinese medicine, Taoist meditative and martial arts say that masturbation can cause a lowered energy level of the yang in men, however cause no harm to women with yin, even going further to introduce masturbating tools for women in books.
+Among non-western perspectives on the matter, some teachers and practitioners of Traditional Chinese medicine, Taoist meditative and martial arts say that masturbation can cause a lowered energy level of the yang in men, but causes no harm to women with yin, even going further to introduce masturbating tools for women in books.
 Within the African Congo Basin, the Aka, Ngandu, Lesi, Brbs, and Ituri ethnic groups all lack a word for masturbation in their languages and are confused by the concept of masturbation.